-Every time your Guinea pig uses a litter box, you should reward it.
-Giving it some fresh lettuce or cabbage is going to make your pig happy and glad that it listened to you.
-With some food as a reward, a Guinea pig should learn to use litter box easily and in a few days, it can become a habit.
+With some food as a reward, a guinea pig should learn to use a litter box easily and in a few days, it can become a habit.

-As much as Guinea pigs hate dirty litter box, a box should still have a tiny bit of smell for a Guinea pig to use it.
+As much as guinea pigs hate a dirty litter box, a box should still have a tiny bit of smell for a guinea pig to use it.
 That being said, avoid washing the litter box with cleaning agents.
 Instead, use only water to clean it and be sure to change hay every time you clean and wash the litter box.

-What to Avoid When Litter-training Your Guinea Pig?
+Things to Avoid When Litter Training Guinea Pigs

 1. Scolding and Getting Angry

 Like humans, animals love learning new stuff, but they can’t learn anything new if they’re stressed.
-Some Guinea pigs can learn to use litter box faster and some do it slower, but the most important thing is that they CAN learn to use it.
-It’s a fact.
-If you use scolding to persuade your Guinea pig to use a litter box, you’ll only make it stressed and using a litter box… well, that’s not gonna happen!
+Some guinea pigs can learn to use litter boxes faster and some do it slower, but the most important thing is that they can learn to use it.

 2. Using a Cat Litter

-On top of that, the cat litter consists of some chemicals that are there to reduce the scent of feces, which is something that’s not recommended for a Guinea pig.
-Not only those chemicals are toxic, but also prevent your Guinea pig from being motivated to use the litter box.
-Remember that scent is very important for a litter box!
+On top of that, the cat litter consists of some chemicals that are there to reduce the scent of feces, which is something that’s not recommended for a guinea pig.
+Not only those chemicals are toxic, but also prevent your guinea pig from being motivated to use the litter box.

 3. Getting Upset When It Doesn’t Use a Litter Box